json-schema-org/json-schema-org.github.io/obsolete-implementations.md

 ### Benchmarks

 -   Java
-    -   [json-schema-validator-benchmark](https://github.com/networknt/json-schema-validator-perftest) - compares performance of three JSON schema validator implementations in Java(Apache 2.0)
+    -   [json-schema-validator-benchmark](https://github.com/networknt/json-schema-validator-perftest) - compares performance of three JSON schema validator implementations (only one of which supports draft-06+) in Java(Apache 2.0)

 <!-- -->